kylebot0/frontend-data/README.md

 ## Credits

 I followed a tutorial for the legend from: https://www.d3-graph-gallery.com/graph/bubble_legend.html.
 It shows a complete example on how to make it.
 The functional getData pattern i got from Laurens.
-It is tweaked heavily so i kind off gave my own twist to it.
+It is tweaked heavily so i kinda gave my own twist to it.

 ## License